Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 Through the Prism of Borders: Five artistic interventions within the collaborative research project B-Shapes – Borders Shaping Perceptions of European Societies

-B-Shapes seeks to explore the role of borders in shaping the perception of societies, culture, heritage and belonging.
-Lungomare, a cooperative for cultural production, is a partner in this project, working alongside eight European universities, as well as institutions including a research institute, a national museum, a foundation, a political association and a consultancy.
-Lungomare contributes with a series of site-specific artistic productions that reflect on public, individual and spatial narratives, aiming to create a more diverse understanding of borderlands.
+B-Shapes investigates the role of borders in shaping societies, culture, heritage, and belonging.
+Lungomare, a cooperative for cultural production, partners with eight European universities and various institutions, including a research institute, a national museum, a foundation, a political association, and a consultancy.
+Through its site-specific artistic productions, Lungomare contributes to a deeper exploration of public, individual, and spatial narratives, encouraging a more nuanced understanding of borderlands.

-Under the banner of Through the Prism of Borders, these artistic interventions take place across two European borderlands.
-Artists Georgi Bogdanov and Boris Missirkov, Esra Ersen, Ivan Moudov and ZimmerFrei focus on the southeastern European border between Bulgaria, Greece and Turkey, while Zorka Wollny works in Český Těšín/Cieszyn – a city divided by the Czech-Polish border.
-As performative acts in the sense of ‘borderscaping,’ the artistic works contribute to renegotiating borders and border narratives in Europe: ‘Borderscapes’ as a method implies “…a shift from a fixed knowledge to a knowledge capable of throwing light on a space of negotiating actors, experiences, and representations (…) and opens a new space of political possibilities (…).”
-1
+Under the theme Through the Prism of Borders, artistic interventions take place in two European borderlands.
+Boris Missirkov & Georgi Bogdanov, Esra Ersen, Ivan Moudov, and ZimmerFrei explore the southeastern European border between Bulgaria, Greece, and Turkey, while Zorka Wollny works in Český Těšín/Cieszyn, a city divided by the Czechia-Poland border.
+These performative acts engage with the concept of ‘borderscaping,’ shifting the perception of borders from fixed lines to dynamic spaces shaped by experiences, interactions, and political possibilities.

-Through the prism of borders, the artistic works engage with questions such as: how can narratives surrounding borders and borderlands be revisited and deconstructed?
-How are cultural and historical phenomena inscribed in landscapes?
-How do borderlanders move through borders?
-What are the cross-contaminations that form European cultural identities and therefore contribute to shaping the perception of its borders?
+The artistic works explore questions such as: How can border narratives be revisited and deconstructed?
+How do cultural and historical phenomena shape landscapes?
+How do borderlanders navigate their borders?
+What cross-cultural exchanges define European identities and influence the perception of borders?

 Artists